Rico Hoey betting profile: Sony Open in Hawaii - PGA TOUR

 Hoey's advanced stats and rankings

-- Hoey posted a Strokes Gained: Off-the-Tee average of 0.334 in his past five tournaments, demonstrating solid performance off the tee.
+- He has averaged 0.750 Strokes Gained: Approach the Green over his last five starts.

-- In terms of Strokes Gained: Approach the Green, Hoey sported a 0.750 mark in his past five starts, showing strong iron play.
+- Hoey has posted an average of 0.047 Strokes Gained: Around-the-Green in his past five tournaments.

-- On the greens, Hoey delivered a -0.182 Strokes Gained: Putting mark in his past five tournaments, indicating an area for improvement in his short game.
+- His Strokes Gained: Putting average of -0.182 over his last five starts indicates room for improvement on the greens.

 All stats in this article are accurate for Hoey as of the start of the Sony Open in Hawaii.